 The Group does not currently have a formal internal audit function.
-The Managing Director and Chief Financial Officer, and other senior executive management, are responsible for identifying, evaluating and monitoring risk in accordance with the risk management framework.
+The Group CEO and Chief Financial Officer, and other senior executive management, are responsible for identifying, evaluating and monitoring risk in accordance with the risk management framework.
 The senior executive management are responsible for the accuracy and validity of risk information reported to the Board and for also ensuring clear communication of the Board and senior executive management's position on risk throughout the Group.

-In particular, at Board and senior executive management strategy planning sessions held throughout the year, the Board, Managing Director and senior executive management review and identify key business and financial risks which could prevent the Group from achieving its objectives.
+In particular, at Board and senior executive management strategy planning sessions held throughout the year, the Board and senior executive management review and identify key business and financial risks which could prevent the Group from achieving its objectives.

-Additionally, a formal risk assessment process is part of each major acquisition with ongoing reviews undertaken of major business acquisitions, major capital expenditures or significant business initiatives.
+Additionally, a formal risk assessment process is part of proposed major capital expenditures, significant business initiatives or acquisitions.